There are several reasons that people rave

 swore by it and the pioneers depended on it.

-New cast-iron pans: If you don't own a cast
+If you don't own a cast iron skillet, it's

-iron skillet, it's well worth the time and money to invest in one.
-You can find new cast-iron pans and skillets for
+well worth the time and money to invest in one.
+You can find them for

-markets, E-bay, or you can scour the garage sales, and/or tag and yard sales for one that might look
+markets, or you can scour the tag and yard sales for one that might look

 grease, buy it anyway.
 Don't worry!
 I'll tell you how to get that new or